 Woldingham School is a Catholic school founded in 1842 by the Society of the Sacred Heart, teaching key values of respect for oneself and others, social awareness, a sense of community, and self-realisation.
 It is also a member of the International Network of Sacred Heart Schools.
 Applications are accepted from girls of all faiths.
 Most notable alumnae include Vivien Leigh, Caroline Wyatt, Louise Mensch, Clarissa Dickson Wright and Carey Mulligan.

 Located 35 minutes from the heart of London

-The School is set in an impressive 700-acre estate within the Surrey Downs, close to the M25 and with its own train station providing a 35-minute connection to central London.
+The School is set in a 700-acre estate within the Surrey Downs (with its own train station in the grounds) providing a 35-minute connection to London Victoria station.
 Gatwick and Heathrow Airports are 20 and 45 minutes away respectively and junction 6 on the M25 is only seven minutes’ drive from the School.

 Academic achievement, focusing on value-added